pedrolpin4/MyWallet_React/README.md

 ## About

-Think about an ordinary movie theater, ok, now forget it!
-Cineflex is not an app for an ordinary movie theater, this platform is about a theater which only broadcasts the IMDB 50 top rated movies.
-If you are a cinefile that loves to watch movies your family thinks like: "what? this is from the 60's", this is the theater for you to go.
-Check the production version here: <a href = "https://cineflex-gamma.netlify.app">Click Me!!</a>
+Do you like registering your incomes and expenses in an old notebook?
+Well, I don't.
+If you're like me and likes to make things faster and less paperful, try this app: Oops, and it has a dark mode dessign that is beau ti ful.
+Try the production version here: <a href = "https://mywallet-gamma.netlify.app">Click Me!!</a>
 ## Resourses